 There are so many water purifiers in the market today that it is hard to pick and choose one and say that it is the best for home.
 The performance of a water purifier depends on many factors and this is especially true in the Indian context where the quality of water varies from one place to another.
 Also, we have to consider the affordability and service quality of the product to make it a viable choice for the general buyers.

-So, it is important to assess one’s requirements before jumping into conclusion about the best water purifier you can buy.
-In this post, we are listing the advantages and dis-advantages of technologies used in water purifiers.
+So, it is important to assess one’s requirements before jumping to a conclusion about the best water purifiers you can buy.
+In this post, we are listing the advantages and disadvantages of technologies used in water purifiers.
 It will help you determine the kind of product which will suit your home’s needs.

 - Reverse Osmosis is the best and most preferred method of water filtration in the world today.
 It uses a membrane with microscopic pores to filter water molecules, leaving all inorganic impurities on the other side.
 However, the disadvantage of RO purifiers is that they are not capable of killing bacteria and viruses.

 - Water purifiers with Ultra Violet filtration use a powerful bulb which emits UV rays.
 As you know, UV rays are harmful for life forms on Earth, the filtration process kills of germs and microbes.
 But similar to RO purifiers, there is a disadvantage.
 Where RO purifiers cannot kill off germs, the UV water purifier cannot remove Total Dissolved Solids on its own.

 - Ultra-Filtration or UF water purifiers use an advanced water filter which can trap both organic and inorganic impurities.
 However, the filter is not meant for highly-polluted water and can only work effectively against low to moderate levels of water pollution.